dwei30/web-scraper/README.md

 This is a Python-based web scraper that extracts data from a given URL and writes this data to a CSV file.
 The scraper uses `Selenium` for navigating and interacting with the web page and `BeautifulSoup` for parsing the page's HTML content.
 This code is designed speciafically to retrieve multiple job listings from a given URL.

+> **Note**: This script is specifically designed to work with [https://www.babymap.hk/explore/](https://www.babymap.hk/explore/).
+If you wish to use this scraper on a different website, you will likely need to modify the script to account for differences in the website's structure and HTML elements.

 ## Features